 The linked attributes fields below this button are read-only fields showing the attributes selected from the feature library file that are used to link the weld and joint details to the points measured during the as-built survey.

-Tap the Linked attributes button to select the attributes from the .fxl file.
+Tap the Linked attributes button to select the attributes from the FXL file.
+See To link weld and joint details to pipeline points, page 18.